mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 ### Building docs:

-To automatically generate docs for your project, cd to the `docs` folder then run:
+To automatically generate docs for your project, cd to the `docs` folder and install the appropriate requirements:
+    cd docs
+    pip install -r requirements.txt

+then run:

     make html